PgBiel/elembic/src/element.typ

   //   foldable-field-name: (
   //     folder: auto or (outer, inner) => combined value  // how to combine two values, auto = simple sum, equivalent to (a, b) => a + b
   //     default: stroke(),  // default value for this field to begin folding.
 This is 'field.default' unless 'required = true'.
-  //                         // Then, it is the type's default.
+  //                         // Then, no default is used, and the field might be missing if not set.
+  //     required: false, // If the field is required, no default is used to start folding.
   //     values: (4pt, orange, ...)  // list of all set values for this field (length = amount of times this field was changed)
   //                                 // only 'values' is used if possible, for efficiency.
 E.g.: values.sum(default: stroke())
   //     data: (                                   // list to associate each value with the real style chain index and name.